ItsjustWanjiru/Microsoft-Movie-Studio-Analysis/README.md

 5. Monitor genre popularity trends over time to adapt to changing audience preferences.

 By incorporating these next steps into future analyses and decision-making processes, Microsoft's movie studio can solidify its position in the industry and achieve greater success.

+See the full analysis in the [Jupyter Notebook](https://github.com/ItsjustWanjiru/Microsoft-Movie-Studio-Analysis/blob/master/student.ipynb) or review this [presentation](https://github.com/ItsjustWanjiru/Microsoft-Movie-Studio-Analysis/blob/master/presentation.pdf).